shoifmohammad/Sudoku/README.md

   - **Solver**
   <br></br>
   &nbsp;&nbsp;&nbsp;&nbsp; Every mode has a solver in it.
 You have to just click the solve button and you'll get the final solution.
-If you have put some values wrong as the grid is not solvable anymore and you are trying to get solution, it will raise an error.
+If you have put some values wrong as the grid is not solvable anymore and you are clicking on the solve button, it will raise an error.
   <p align="center">
   <img width="600" height="450" src="https://github.com/shoifmohammad/Sudoku/blob/master/screenshots/solver.png">
   </p>